tendermint/spec/spec/consensus/light-client/verification.md

 *Assumption*: In the following, we assume that *untrusted_h.Header.height > trusted_h.Header.height*.
 We will quickly discuss the other case in the next section.

 We consider the following set-up:

 - the light client communicates with one full node
 - the light client locally stores all the headers that has passed basic verification and that are within light client trust period.
 In the pseudo code below we write *Store.Add(header)* for this.
-If a header failed to verify, then the full node we are talking to is faulty and we should disconnect from it and reinitialise with new peer.
+If a header failed to verify, then the full node we are talking to is faulty and we should disconnect from it and reinitialize with new peer.
 - If `CanTrust` returns *error*, then the light client has seen a forged header or the trusted header has expired (it is outside its trusted period).
-  * In case of forged header, the full node is faulty so light client should disconnect and reinitialise with new peer.
-If the trusted header has expired, we need to reinitialise light client with new trusted header (that is within its trusted period), but we don't necessarily need to disconnect from the full node we are talking to (as we haven't observed full node misbehavior in this case).
+  - In case of forged header, the full node is faulty so light client should disconnect and reinitialize with new peer.
+If the trusted header has expired, we need to reinitialize light client with new trusted header (that is within its trusted period), but we don't necessarily need to disconnect from the full node we are talking to (as we haven't observed full node misbehavior in this case).

 ## Correctness of the Light Client Protocols

 ### Definitions

-* `TRUSTED_PERIOD`: trusted period
+- `TRUSTED_PERIOD`: trusted period
-* for realtime `t`, the predicate `correct(v,t)` is true if the validator `v` follows the protocol until time `t` (we will see about recovery later).
+- for realtime `t`, the predicate `correct(v,t)` is true if the validator `v` follows the protocol until time `t` (we will see about recovery later).
-* Validator fields.
+- Validator fields.
 We will write a validator as a tuple `(v,p)` such that
-    + `v` is the identifier (i.e., validator address; we assume identifiers are unique in each validator set)
+  - `v` is the identifier (i.e., validator address; we assume identifiers are unique in each validator set)
-    + `p` is its voting power
+  - `p` is its voting power
-* For each header `h`, we write `trust(h) = true` if the light client trusts `h`.
+- For each header `h`, we write `trust(h) = true` if the light client trusts `h`.

 ### Failure Model